-Part of my professional development is to tour campuses and meet with college representatives from across the country and beyond.
+Part of my professional development is to tour campuses and meet with college representatives from across the country.
 I am happy to suggest opportunistic college detours during business travel or family excursions based on the student’s academic performance, extracurricular interests, and social inclinations.
-For example, a student in a large, very competitive high school might have little trouble navigating a large sink-or-swim public university, while a student in a small private high school might do better at a smaller college offering more undergraduate support.
+For example, a student in a large, very competitive high school might have little trouble navigating a large sink-or-swim public university, while a student in a small private high school might feel more connected to peers and faculty in a smaller college.
 In the junior year, adjustments to the list occur with more information on performance and identified preferences.
 While I am aware of college rankings, I also know that a thriving student is a far better situation than a struggling student.
 Grades do matter for getting into graduate school and often for obtaining employment.

 Ideally, by the beginning of the senior year, the student has an application list and deadlines for early to regular applications.
-Students can apply to any college that they desire, but they also should apply to colleges where admission is reasonably likely.
+Students can apply to any college that they desire, but the list should include colleges where admission is reasonably realistic.

 What are good ways to compare colleges?+ more